 Is your little one practicing the pincer grasp?
 Then this is just right for them!
 Fill a cup halfway with cereal and encourage them to give the other cups some cereal as well!
 Try this with different sizes, smaller pieces of cereal will demand more finger dexterity abilities.

 Fire up your imagination and set up a bowling alley, use the cups as pins and grab a ball to roll.
 You can make the traditional triangle or get creative with stacks, rows, etc. Make it more challenging by using less cups.
 Invite other family members to play as well!

 5. Plant a seed

 If you want to get really artsy you can make your own puppet show using markers or water paint.
 Scribble and have fun drawing funny faces on the cups and even paste stuff on them like buttons, gooey eyes, stickers, or pompons.
 When you finish, create a marionette show with your child.
-Imitating funny voices or animal sounds will tune up the fun.
-As you have an awesome bonding time, you’ll be strengthening her hand coordination abilities, creativity, and imagination.
+Imitating funny voices or animal sounds will turn up the fun.
+As you have an awesome bonding time, you’ll be strengthening their hand coordination abilities, creativity, and imagination.

 7. Water games

 Water games can go from very simple to very challenging.
 Sit with your little one and experiment with the different reactions to warm and cold water, get some ice involved as well.
 To practice hand coordination and self-care skills, get a pitcher full of water and see who can fill more cups without spilling!
 With some ice and a spoon practice getting ice cubes from one cup to the other.
 Make it more challenging and grab some ping pong balls and a bucket full of water, practice getting the balls out using the cups.
-If your little one is practicing her balance, make a finish line and see who can carry the cup full of water and get there without spilling!
+If your little one is practicing their balance, make a finish line and see who can carry the cup full of water and get there without spilling!